 Wat Suan Dok, the reliquaries of the Royal Family of North Thailand

 Wat Suan Dok is one of the most important and interesting temples.
 It houses the chedis in which the ashes of the Royal Family of Chiang Mai are interned.
 On the temple grounds, an important Buddhist University is located.
 Wat Suan Dok is west of the old city of Chiang Mai.
 The temple dates back to the 15th century.
 Wat Suan Dok literally means “Flower Garden Temple” because the temple area was once used as a flower garden by Chiang Mai’s ruler.
 Wat Suan Dok was built on a location of an ancient fortified city of the Lawa people.
 The walls of this city are still visible.
 Wat Suan Dok features in our Chiang Mai Temple Tour.

 What is special about Wat Suan Dok?
 Wat Suan Dok has a Buddhism school.
 Moreover, it houses the mausoleums, in which the ashes of members of the royal family of Chiang Mai are interred.

-Wat Srisuphan is located south of the old City of Chiang Mai.
+Wat Sri Suphan is located south of the old City of Chiang Mai.
 It is the main temple of the silversmith area, called Wualai.
 The temple is completely covered in silver.
 Even the statues of Buddha are covered in silver.
 Around the temple, there are many silver manufacturing shops.
-On Tuesday, Thursday, and Saturday evenings, the temple organizes a monk chat.
+The temple organizes a monk chat on Tuesday, Thursday, and Saturday evenings.
 Visitors can ask questions about Buddhism and meet with the monks.
 On the grounds of Wat Srisuphan, there are nowadays many activities.
 You can try your hand as a silversmith, and there are regular performances.
 It’s one of the lesser-known temples but should be on the Things to do in Chiang Mai list.

 What is special about Wat Sri Suphan?
 Wat Sri Suphan is known as the ‘silver temple.’
 On the temple grounds, there is a silver workshop.

 Wat Chet Yot, the temple with seven spires